Ariel (Israeli settlement): Geography

-Ariel is situated between 17 km and 22 km east of the Green Line, and 34 km west of the Jordan River, Jordan's western border.
+Ariel is situated between 17 and 22 km east of the Green Line, and 34 km west of the Jordan River, Jordan's western border.
 Ariel is adjacent to the Palestinian Authority town of Salfit and southwest of Nablus.
 It is approximately 30 km east of Petah Tikva, and 42 km east of Tel Aviv to which it is connected by the Highway 5 and 60 km northwest of Jerusalem, to which it is connected by Highway 60.

 Ariel's jurisdiction spans 14677 dunam, and borders the Palestinian towns and villages Salfit, Marda and Iskaka.
 Ariel's municipal area contains several enclaves of privately owned Palestinian land, whose owners are not allowed access to them.
 The central water pumping station in Salfit has been polluted several times by overflow from the wastewater in Ariel.

 Just south of Ariel's Rova Dalet neighborhood is the archaeological site of Khirbat ash-Shajara.